-The fee will cover two meal vouchers for the Cobo Center food court (can be used anytime during the weekend), registration materials, entertainment on Saturday evening (to be announced) and conference administrative expenses.
+The conference registration fee will cover two meal vouchers for the Huntington Place food court (can be used anytime during the weekend), registration materials, entertainment on Friday evening (to be announced) and conference administrative expenses.

-Refunds will be given only if Michigan DECA is notified of the cancellation in writing.
-Cancellations must be submitted on the Refund Request Form to receive your chapter’s refund.
+Refunds will be given only if Michigan DECA receives the Refund Request Form to receive your chapter’s refund.

-Members of the Michigan DECA Advisor’s Council have volunteered to double check each State Conference registration to be sure that chapters are following the substitution policy and that the correct qualifiers from the District Conferences are advancing on to the State Conference.
+Members of the Michigan DECA Advisor’s Council have volunteered to double check each State Conference registration to be sure that chapters are following the Cancellation and Substitution policy, and that the correct qualifiers from the District Conferences are advancing on to the State Conference.
 You should fully explain to students that they will not be able to compete if one member of the team is unable for any reason to attend the next level of competition.

 Students will not be able to use the hotel or convention center internet for their event presentations, because that would involve asking someone else to help them with their equipment.
 (Refer to the event’s presentation guidelines.)
 You may use an internet aircard or personal hotspot with your own computer if you have one.
 But we caution that it could be difficult to receive and maintain a connection due to so many people using cell phones while at the conference.
 If you lose connection, you will not be given additional time.
 Our suggestion is to save anything that you might want to reference directly onto the computer.

 Delegates are required to take one of the following exams on Friday.
 (Students have the option to take all if desired.)
-A certificate will be awarded to those who achieve minimum proficiency on the test.
-The top ten participants will receive special recognition.
+A certificate will be awarded to those who achieve minimum proficiency on each exam.
+The top ten participants on each test will receive special recognition.

 Parents and family members are welcome to stay with Michigan DECA in our hotels, but they are considered part of the Michigan delegation, so they must also register for the conference and pay the registration fee.
-They will need to be included on the chapter’s registration form and adhere to the same deadlines and Code of Conduct for students and adults, even if they are paying their portion on their own.
+They will need to be included on the same registration form as the chapter, and adhere to the same deadlines and Code of Conduct for students and adults, even if they are paying their portion on their own.
 All fees should be paid to the chapter, who in turn pays Michigan DECA and the assigned hotel.
 Our group booking procedures for hotels do not allow for the use of reward points or vouchers towards the payment.(form

 All students must be in their own room at curfew.
 No chapter activities (meetings, practice sessions, etc.) may be conducted after curfew, even if it takes place in their Advisor’s room.
-Room service will not deliver after curfew.
-All advisors/chaperones are required to conduct room checks at curfew and patrol the floors of the hotel after curfew on Friday and Saturday evenings.
-Trying to manage a large number of students is a difficult task, therefore we need every advisor’s support and assistance.
+No food may be delivered to any room after curfew.

-Each delegate, student and adult, must sign the Code of Conduct & Medical Treatment Form.
-This form must be hand-carried to the conference by the Chapter Advisor.
+Each delegate, student and adult, must sign the Code of Conduct Form.
+This form must be hand-carried to the conference and kept by the Chapter Advisor.
 Do not send them to the Michigan DECA office.